 Nearly all legal and reputable Arizona online gambling sites accept parlay bets.
 However, you still want to be selective so as to maximize your chances of winning.
-Here are our favorite Arizona sportsbooks to consider:
+Here are our favorite Arizona sports betting sites to consider:

 DraftKings provides one of the most intuitive and fun betting sites.
 They accept a variety of wagers, including picks and parlays.
 Not to mention, the parlay odds are some of the best.
 DraftKings even offers a great app that makes betting more convenient.

-William Hill has been a reputable sportsbook for decades.
+Caesars betting site has been a reputable sportsbook since its launch.
 This site is a leader in parlay betting for its great odds and intuitive website design.

 Other sportsbooks to consider for parlay betting